cristina8455/cristina8455.github.io/README.md

 2. Direct embedding in Canvas:
    - Automatic iframe detection
+   - Context-aware navigation with course state preservation
-   - Simplified navigation
+   - Shared pages support (resources, etc.) with proper navigation
-   - Theme-aware layout
+   - Theme-aware layout with custom styling for Canvas
-   - Dark mode support
+   - Dark mode support with smooth transitions
+   - Optimized responsive layout for embedded view

 ### Updating for New Terms